Nikon D7000 vs Olympus E-M1

 Studio photographers will appreciate that the Olympus E-M1 (unlike the D7000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D7000 and the E-M1 have been discontinued, but can regularly be found used on eBay.
+Both the D7000 and the E-M1 have been discontinued, but can regularly be found used on ebay.
 The D7000 was replaced by the Nikon D7100, while the E-M1 was followed by the Olympus E-M1 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the D7000 and E-M1 can be found, respectively, in the Nikon D7000 Manual (free pdf) or the online Olympus E-M1 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D7000 and the Olympus E-M1?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.